leenyburger/inertia-with-chat/README.md

   [x] Figure out how to submit login form as a shadcn component (inertia forms + shadcn logon) [x] Add flash messaging

+  Feb 14:
+  [ ] Put a basic shell in from shadcn (literally anything) as a dashboard and redirect there after logon [ ]

   ## Resources
   https://way-too-mainstream.vercel.app/articles/add-authorization-flash-to-inertia-rails-app